yosunlu/External-Merge-Sort/README.md

 # Techniques implemented and reasons

 - Quicksort + Cache-size mini runs:
-  Use quick sort for cache size (1MB) runs becacues quicksort is in-place
+  use quick sort for cache size (1MB) runs becacues quicksort is in-place
 - Tournament trees + Offset-value coding:
-  Enable the most efficient sort algorithms for large records
+  enable the most efficient sort algorithms for large records
-- Minimum count of row & column comparisons
-  Enabled by Offset-value coding
+- Minimum count of row & column comparisons enabled by Offset-value coding
 - Device-optimized page sizes
-- Spilling memory-to-SSD + Spilling from SSD to disk Use for external mergesort
+- Spilling memory-to-SSD + Spilling from SSD to disk use for external mergesort
 - Graceful degradation
 - Beyond one merge step
-  Use quicksort for in-place sorting; use external mergesort for merging from SSD -> DRAM -> HDD and HDD -> DRAM -> HDD
+  use quicksort for in-place sorting; use external mergesort for merging from SSD -> DRAM -> HDD and HDD -> DRAM -> HDD
 - Optimized merge patterns
-- Verifying: sets of rows & values + sort order
-  Use CRC-32 (Cyclic Redundancy Check 32) a checksum algorithm to verify the values and sort order
+- Verifying: sets of rows & values + sort order use CRC-32 (Cyclic Redundancy Check 32) a checksum algorithm to verify the values and sort order

 # Project's state